hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

   name using a Strict Privacy Profile as described in [@!RFC8310]
 * the server MUST validate the client is authorized to request or proxy a zone transfer by using one or both of the following:
-      * an IP based ACL
+      * an IP based ACL (which can be either per-message or per-connection)
       * Mutual TLS (mTLS)

-The server MAY also require a valid TSIG/SIG(0) signature, but this alone is not sufficient to authenticate the client.
+The server MAY also require a valid TSIG/SIG(0) signature, but this alone is not sufficient to authenticate the client or server.
 Authentication mechanisms are discussed in full in (#authentication-mechanisms) and the rationale for the above requirement in (#xot-authentication).
 Transfer group policies are discussed in (#policies-for-both-axot-and-ixot).